-Student visitors (Non-RCHS students) are not permitted in school without the permission of the Principal.
+Student visitors (Non-RCHS students) are not permitted in school without the permission of the principal.
 Parents must sign-in in the Guidance Office and wait for a staff member to escort them throughout the building.
-Parents and other adults are not permitted to visit classrooms without prior notification to the teacher and Principal.
+Parents and other adults are not permitted to visit classrooms without prior notification to the teacher and principal.
+School visitation will be strictly limited for the duration of the COVID Pandemic and all visitors will be subject to a health screening and will need to wear masks/face coverings.